mohitpai/journey-optimizer.en/help/using/campaigns/content-experiment.md

 ## Experimentation report {#experimentation-global}

+>[!CONTEXTUALHELP]
+>id="ajo_campaigns_content_experiment_click"
+>title="Unique clicks per profile"
+>abstract="The Unique clicks per profile metric helps you understand how effectively your experiment is engaging your audience and driving clicks to your target destination.
+It calculates the number of distinct clicks on a particular link, divided by the total number of profiles that were exposed to the link."

 >[!AVAILABILITY]
 >
 >The Content experiment feature is currently only available for a set of organizations (Limited Availability).
 For more information, contact your Adobe representative.